dchowitz/slire/docs/WHY.md

 **Bottom-up design from real patterns:**

 This approach emerged organically from observing teams repeatedly writing the same basic CRUD operations, inconsistently applying timestamps and audit trails, and struggling with tightly coupled business logic.
 Slire codifies these proven patterns while working alongside direct database access.
-The extensive architectural guidance in the second part of this document then shows how to integrate tools like Slire effectively into application architecture and business logic - patterns that evolved from practical necessity, not theoretical design.
+Some [architectural guidance](DESIGN.md) shows how to integrate tools like Slire effectively into application architecture and business logic - patterns that evolved from practical necessity, not theoretical design.